lizichen/EffectiveJava/src/scropio0zry_csdn/README.md

 - add function to save current graph into binary.
 - remove un-used accessors and modifiers.
 - refactor common methods across three graphs

+#### 2. Fruit Market
+- create empty admin.txt and fruit.txt files if not exist.
+- change price type from integer to double.
+- error handling without exiting the program.